 11 We hear that some among you are idle and disruptive.
 They are not busy; they are busybodies.
 12 Such people we command and urge in the Lord Jesus Christ to settle down and earn the food they eat.
 13 And as for you, brothers and sisters, never tire of doing what is good.

 14 Take special note of anyone who does not obey our instruction in this letter.
 Do not associate with them, in order that they may feel ashamed.
 15 Yet do not regard them as an enemy, but warn them as you would a fellow believer.
 (2 Thess.
 3:6-15)

 Reflecting and Thinking

 The possibility of Jesus' imminent coming apparently caused some in Thessalonica to quit some of their normal daily activities.
-Paul warns against idleness as a contradiction of his teaching.
+Paul warns against idleness, saying that it is a contradiction of his teaching.
 Paul was not idle among them as he worked to provide for his own needs.
 The problem with idleness is twofold: the idle are not busy doing the Lord's work as they could be, and they too easily become busybodies.

 This chapter may at first reading appear to have little to do with the modern church.
-As I observe the situation in many churches today, the application becomes clearer.
-I wonder if we fail to be busy in God's work and are busy with the wrong things.
-I wonder (when we spend time talking about one another) if we have too much time on our hands and are spending too little time in God's work.
+As we observe the situation in many churches today, the application becomes clearer.
+I wonder if the modern church fails to be busy in God's work because we are busy with the wrong things.
+I wonder, especially when we spend time talking about one another, if we have too much spare time on our hands and are spending too little time in God's work.
 I wonder if we are too dependent on others for things we could do for ourselves.